 Yellow Crane Tower (黄鹤楼)

 The Yellow Crane Tower is one of four historically renowned towers in China, commonly referred to as the Four Great Towers.
-The majestic structure lies on the Yangtze river, on top of the Snake Hill, allowing visitors an unobstructed view of the city from the top.
+The majestic structure lies on the Yangtze River, on top of Snake Hill, allowing visitors an unobstructed view of the city from the top.